amavrin/selectel_exercise/README.md

 ## Run Ansible playbook

-1. Check that Prometheus and Node Exporter version set in `ansible/playbooks/setup.yml` suits your requirements.
+1. If necessary, set Prometheus and Node Exporter version in `ansible/playbooks/setup.yml`.

 1. To execute Ansible, change directory to `./ansible/` and run the `setup.yml` playbook: